mbphaghighi/Forum_app/README.md

 # laravel-forum

-Develope a threads forum RESTful API web service with Laravel/Vue.js in which users can post, reply, like-dislike and subscribe threads within specific channels
+Develope a threads forum RESTful API web service with Laravel/Vue.js in which users can post, reply, like-dislike and subscribe threads within specific channels.

 ## Getting Started